 - Sub in by weight: teff flour, brown or white rice flour, or Bob's Red Mill 1-to-1 all-purpose gluten-free flour blend.

 - Sub in 32g coconut flour: I tested a version with coconut flour to play up the coconut flavor in the filling.
 The results are almost indistinguishable.
-When subbing coconut flour, you need less coconut flour because it is must more absorbent.
+When subbing coconut flour, you need less coconut flour because it is much more absorbent.

 Does this gluten-free cake need xanthan gum